The Flask Mega-Tutorial Part XIV: Ajax

 {% endif %}

-Note that I have no associated an action with this link yet.
+Note that there is no associated an action with this link yet.
 First I want to figure out how to carry out the actual translations.

 Using a Third-Party Translation Service

 The two major translation services are Google Cloud Translation API and Microsoft Translator Text API.
-Both are paid services, but the Microsoft offering has an entry level option for low volume of translations that is free.
-Google offered a free translation service in the past but today, even the lowest service tier is paid.
-Because I want to be able to experiment with translations without incurring in expenses, I'm going to implement the Microsoft solution.
+Both are paid services, and both have an entry level option for low volume of translations that is free.
+In this chapter I'm going to implement the Microsoft solution, but I'm going to do it in a way that it is easy to replace the translation service if you so desire.

 Before you can use the Microsoft Translator API, you will need to get an account with Azure, Microsoft's cloud service.
-You can select the free tier, while you will be asked to provide a credit card number during the signup process, your card is not going to be charged while you stay on that level of service.
+You can sign up on their free tier.
+You will be asked to provide a credit card number during the signup process, but your card is not going to be charged while you stay on that level of service.

-Once you have the Azure account, go to the Azure Portal and click on the "Create a resource" button, and then type "Translator" in the search box.
-Select the Translator resource from the search results and then click the "Create" button.
+Once you have the Azure account, go to the Azure Portal and click on the "Create a resource" button, type "translator" in the search box and press Enter.
+Find the Translator resource from the search results and click the "Create" button.
 You will now be presented with a form in which you can define a new translator resource that will be added to your account.
-You can see below how I completed the form:
+Complete the form as follows:

 (venv) $ export MS_TRANSLATOR_KEY=<paste-your-key-here>